Collation and Unicode support

-A locale is a set of information that is associated with a location or a culture.
-This can include the name and identifier of the spoken language, the script that is used to write the language, and cultural conventions.
+A locale is a set of information that's associated with a location or a culture.
+The information can include the name and identifier of the spoken language, the script that's used to write the language, and cultural conventions.
 Collations can be associated with one or more locales.
 For more information, see Locale IDs Assigned by Microsoft.

 Sort order specifies how data values are sorted.
-This affects the results of data comparison.
+The order affects the results of data comparison.
 Data is sorted by using collations, and it can be optimized by using indexes.